phusion/holy-build-box/README.md

 ### Which operating systems does Holy Build Box support?

-Holy Build Box only supports x86 and x86-64 linux.
+Holy Build Box only supports x86 and x86-64 Linux.

-OS X is not supported.
+macOS is not supported.
 Windows is not supported.
 Other Unices are not supported.
 Other CPU architectures, such as ARM, are not supported.

 ### Which Linux distributions do binaries compiled with Holy Build Box support?